 If you’ve ever woken up on a frosty morning in your campervan only to discover your lights don’t work or your heater won’t switch on, then you already know the value of a good leisure battery.
 But how do you know when it’s time to replace it?
 Or if something’s draining it behind your back?

-In this guide, we’ll look at how to test a leisure battery on a motorhome or campervan in a safe, sensible way.
-We’ll cover the basics, including what a leisure battery actually does, common signs it’s on the way out, and how you can get it tested properly by a professional.
+In this guide, we’ll look at how to test a leisure battery on a motorhome or campervan safely and sensibly.
+We’ll cover the basics, including what a leisure battery actually does, common signs it’s on the way out, and how you can have it properly tested by a professional.

 What is a leisure battery?